-Things to do in the summer
+Things to do in Zugspitz Arena in the summer

 Skiing is the name of the game in the winter but in the summer, visitors can go hiking, mountain-biking, toboganning, rock-climbing, paragliding, abseiling, even… scuba diving!
 Imagine that: scuba diving in the Alps!
 Visitors can also hike to the lakes for a refreshing swim, go for a round of golf, indulge in a spa treatment or sit back at one of the many cafés and restaurants and take in the breathtaking Alpine scenery.

 On my recent trip to this area with three blogger friends, we were offered a variety of activities to experience.
-Janice and I opted for a hike through the forests to the beautiful Blind, Weissen and Mittel lakes.
+We opted for a hike through the forests to the beautiful Blind, Weissen and Mittel lakes.
 The three-hour hike led us past gorgeous meadows, towering fir trees and herds of cows and sheep, each with its own bell slung around its neck.
 We were never far from a stunning panorama of the surrounding mountains or the extraordinary turquoise lakes.

 We also went rock-climbing and abseiling at the lovely Häselgehr waterfall and ended our little adventure on a zip-line past the waterfall.
 There are various levels and we went on the easiest.
 I was happy with that, considering my fear of heights! 🙂